cristobalalfaro-cmd/PMO-v2/replit.md

 # Dashboard · Gestión de Proyectos

 ## Overview
-This is a Project Management Dashboard (in Spanish) that provides a comprehensive view of project tasks, deadlines, and status tracking.
-The application connects to Google Sheets for data and provides interactive filtering, status editing, and reporting capabilities.
+This is a read-only Project Management Dashboard (in Spanish) that provides a comprehensive view of project tasks, deadlines, and status tracking.
+The application connects to Google Sheets for data via CSV export and provides interactive filtering, status breakdown, and executive summary with compliance metrics.

 ## Project Type
 Static HTML/CSS/JavaScript website with: